ibm-cloud-docs/codeengine/troubleshoot-build.md

 A build configuration specifies the source repository by using its URL and optionally a revision.
 The revision can be either the name of a branch or tag, or a commit identifier.
 By default, the `main` branch is built.
 Review the error message for information about something that was specified but does not exist.

-1. Use the [`ibmcloud ce build update`](/docs/codeengine?topic=codeengine-cli#cli-build-update) command to update the build configuration to use a correct revision (or commit); for example:
+1. Use the [`ibmcloud ce build update`](/docs/codeengine?topic=codeengine-cli#cli-build-update) command to update the build configuration to use a correct revision (or commit); for example,

     ```
     ibmcloud ce build update --name <BUILD_NAME> --commit <COMMIT>